Leonardo-Meirelles/API_Horo_Invest_v1/README.md

 In this project we also tryed to code in pairs, simulating a company, using merge requests and code review.

-We made this project during the Infnet Fullsatck (MERN) Bootcamp :)
+This project is of our own, and we made it during the Infnet Fullsatck (MERN) Bootcamp :)

 ## Authors